F1 Grand Prix Cruises: An Ultimate Guide

 Courtesy of Motorsport Images

-The F1 Grand Prix 2024 will be held in 24 different locations around the world, including Barcelona (Circuit de Barcelona-Catalunya), Singapore (Marina Bay Street Circuit), and Abu Dhabi (Yas Marina Circuit).
+Throughout 2026, Formula One Grand Prix will be held in 24 different locations around the world, including Barcelona (Circuit de Barcelona-Catalunya), Singapore (Marina Bay Street Circuit), and Abu Dhabi (Yas Marina Circuit).

-The first Grand Prix was in Bahrain on March 2nd 2024 and the season will be ending in Abu Dhabi on December 8th.
+Unlike previous seasons, the first Grand Prix will be held in Australia on 8 March 2026, and the season will end in Abu Dhabi on 6 December 2026.

-The thrilling Melbourne F1 Grand Prix took place on 22nd March 2024 at the Albert Park Grand Prix Circuit.
-Spanning four exhilarating days, it featured not only the Formula 1 season, but the supporting Formula 2 and Formula 3.
-With 16 turns, the temporary circuit has hosted 26 Grand Prix races throughout the years, with Michael Schumacher and Lex Davison having the most success on the track, with 4 wins respectively.
+The thrilling Melbourne F1 Grand Prix will start on 6 March 2026, at the Albert Park Grand Prix Circuit.
+Spanning three exhilarating days, it features not only the Formula 1 season but also the supporting Formula 2 and Formula 3.
+With 16 turns, the temporary circuit has hosted 27 Grand Prix races throughout the years, with Michael Schumacher and Lex Davison having the most success on the track, with four wins each.

-Although a lot of the track is public roads, there are several key features of the track designed to provide racers with a thrilling experience.
-For example, there is a widened section before the penultimate turn, which has created a flowing set of corners, and multiple driving lanes in turn 3, 11 and 13.
+Although much of the track is public roads, several key features are designed to provide racers with a thrilling experience.
+For example, a widened section before the penultimate turn has created a flowing set of corners, and there are multiple driving lanes in turns 3, 11, and 13.

 A variety of cruise lines offer getaways that stop off in Melbourne during the Grand Prix.
-Giving you a chance to explore this captivating city prior to or after the race weekend, you'll get the best of both worlds; an unforgettable cruise and an exhilarating F1 experience!
+By exploring this captivating city prior to or after the race weekend, you'll get the best of both worlds: an unforgettable cruise and an exhilarating F1 experience!

 Key race information: